 Country Guide Decriminalized

-Last verified: April 13, 2026 · Dangerous Drugs (Amendment) Act, 2015
+Last verified: May 17, 2026 · Dangerous Drugs (Amendment) Act, 2015

 Legal Status Decriminalized

-Possession Limit 2oz (56g) — ticketable offence, no arrest, no criminal record
+Possession Limit 2oz (56g): ticketable offence, no arrest, no criminal record

 Penalties Over 2oz: criminal charges.
 Trafficking: serious imprisonment.